adaltas/jumbo/README.md

     - New list `listservices` with services state (complete or not);
     - Better looking lists;
     - Standardized command names;
-    - Support for new services: SPARK
+    - Support for new services: SPARK2, ZEPPELIN

 ## TO DO